-Summer humidity and heat can begin as early as April at Walt Disney World.
+Summer humidity and heat in June, July, August, and September can ruin a trip to Walt Disney World if you’re not prepared.
 In this post, we cover tips for packing to deal with particularly hot weather, and having a comfortable experience even when it’s 90-degrees with unbearable humidity.

 Summer weather in Florida can make you long for a lovely getaway to the Yukon.
 On my past summer vacations to Walt Disney World, I’ve jumped from air-conditioned environment to air-conditioned environment, avoiding sunlight as if it’s food and I’m a Gremlin after midnight.
 The times when I would stand in an outdoor line, my shirt soaked through with sweat at lightning speed.
 This is no way to experience the parks, and I thought there had to be another way!